Often used interchangeably, the two hot Big Data job roles – data analyst and data scientist – differ significantly from each other.

 Further, you can opt for data science certifications applicable across platforms to show your caliber for the job role.
 Associate Big Data Engineer (ABDETM) and Senior Big Data Engineer (SBDETM) are two vendor-neutral certifications specializing in Big Data engineering offered by the Data Science Council of America (DASCA).

 It is one of the best data science certification bodies and employers around the globe accept its credentials.
 Other such vendor-neutral certifying agencies include the KPI Institute and INFORMS.
-However, they do not offer specialized Bigdata engineering certifications.
+However, they do not offer specialized Bigdata engineering certifications and Vacancies for big data engineers here

 2. Big Data Analyst – The Bridge Between Tech and Business